 TOPIC: Fleet Management

 2020 TARGET: Reduce the GHG emissions of our U.S. fleet 30% from our 2008 baseline of 865,777 metric tons (MT) CO2e.

-PROGRESS: By the end of 2019, AT&T reduced U.S. fleet emissions by 267,379 MT CO2e, or 31% from our 2008 baseline.
-In addition to reducing the size of our domestic fleet by more than 8,200 vehicles, 100% of passenger sedans procured for our domestic fleet since 2017 were hybrid vehicles.
+We exceeded our target and, through the end of 2020, AT&T reduced U.S. ground fleet emissions by 332,658 metric tons of CO2e or 38.4% from our 2008 baseline.
+In addition to reducing the size of our domestic fleet by more than 8 thousand vehicles, 81% of passenger sedans procured for our domestic fleet since 2019 are hybrid vehicles.

 2020 TARGET: Develop and deploy a robust methodology to understand the impact of the AT&T network’s GHG emissions on society.

 Working with leading nongovernment organizations, industry groups and peer companies, AT&T developed a credible methodology to measure the GHG impacts of customers’ use of AT&T technology in an effort to track progress against our 10x carbon reduction goal.

 TOPIC: Customer Emissions Savings Enablement